 Another fun project that uses web scraping: remote job aggregator.
 The site currently lists 30 000+ remote jobs from multiple job posting sites - powered by web scraping.

 Turn podcasts into an RSS feed with web scraping

-Lacopo Garizio shared his project that turns audio files into RSS feed using Scrapy.
-The open sourced package provides a "Podcast Pipeline" for your Scrapy project that turns the scraped podcast information into an RSS feed.
+Lacopo Garizio shared his project that turns audio files into an RSS feed using Scrapy.
+The open-sourced package provides a "Podcast Pipeline" for your Scrapy project that turns the scraped podcast information into an RSS feed.
 You can also save the content locally or in an S3 bucket.
 You can then point your podcast player to the URL of the file and listen to its content.

 Scrapy to increase transparency around public meetings

 City Scrapers is an open-source initiative to help increase access and transparency around public meetings across the U.S. by making it easier for everyone to know when and where public meetings are held.
 The project is built using Scrapy and all code is open-sourced on Github.